 Field-hunting tip

-Look in martian meteorites country — that is the host setting where tissintite typically forms.
+Look in martian meteorites country, the host setting where tissintite typically forms.
 If you start seeing maskelynite, olivine, chromite in float, you are in the right ground.
 Field specimens usually show a anhedral grains habit, so train your eye for that shape before scanning the outcrop.